range42/range42-catalog/README.md

 - Docker / Docker compose definitions : setup vulnerable or misconfigured services based on containerized environments.
 - Interface templates : root directory storing themed templates (e.g. fake hospital, fake bank) designed to gamify the deployed misconfigurations and vulnerabilities.

-The repository tree is organized to classify misconfigurations and CVEs by technology type. *** ⚠️ This deep tree structure still volatile and may evolve as the project grows. ***
+Currently, the repository tree is organized to classify misconfigurations and CVEs by technology type.

+**⚠️ This deep tree structure still volatile and may evolve as the project grows.**

 ## Contributing